 Impacts of Anger Issues on Women’s Lives

 The impact that anger issues have on a woman’s life can contribute to medical issues like weight gain, high blood pressure, and the development of mental health issues.
-When you feel angry, you experience a spike in adrenaline and cortisol levels, which can contribute to weight gain.2,3 Studies have identified hormonal factors, including menopause, as having increased difficulty managing anger.4 Aside from hormonal factors, the study also recognized societal pressures on how women are expected to control their anger and aggression, leading to internalization instead of working out their feelings of frustration.4
+When you feel angry, you experience a spike in adrenaline and cortisol levels, which can contribute to weight gain.2,3 Studies have identified hormonal factors, including menopause, as leading to increased difficulty managing anger in women.4 Additional research recognized that societal expectations for women to control anger and aggression lead to internalization rather than working through feelings of frustration.4

 Anger Management for Women: 15 Tips

 Exercises that encourage mindfulness, meditation, or movement are great to help manage and release anger.
-Other techniques such as journaling, writing, or tending to your basic needs can also be helpful for anger management and learning how to deal with frustration.
+Other techniques such as journaling, writing, or self-care can also be helpful for learning how to deal with frustration and anger management tools for women.

 Here are 15 ways that women with anger issues can process and release their anger: